 You can find the list of Level 1 courses here.

-For students coming to Hiram’s campus
+Registration Process for students coming to Hiram’s campus

 The first 15 hours of CCP courses for a student must be one of the designated Level 1 courses.
 Course placement will be determined based upon the need for courses that fulfill both high school and college credit, high school record, the recommendation of high school guidance counselors, ACT, SAT, or other test scores, and course availability.
-In some cases, placement testing may be required (e.g. Mathematics and/or Foreign Languages).
+In some cases, placement testing may be required (e.g. Mathematics and/or Foreign Languages courses).

 High school students may enroll at Hiram College in one, as a part-time student (0-11 credit hours per semester, i.e., 1-2 classes per semester), or as a full-time student (12-30 credit hours per year, i.e., 3-4 classes per semester).
 Courses can be taken at Hiram College, online (as available), or at participating high schools.
 Students must work with high school guidance departments regarding fulfillment of high school credit requirements necessary for high school graduation in the State of Ohio.